 - Defra pursuant to a Memorandum of Understanding

-- Tameside Metropolitan Borough Council – hosts of the National Anti-Fraud Network (national register of refusals and revocations of driver licences (hackney carriage and private hire vehicle) – NR3) (limited to basic details to identify the driver)
+- Tameside Metropolitan Borough Council – host of the NR3 (refusals and revocations of driver licences (hackney carriage and private hire vehicle) – limited to basic details to identify the driver

 We may receive from and share your information with a number of other organisations as part of the licensing process for example the police, DVLA, Home Office, HMRC and DWP to aid with the detection and prevention of criminal acts.

 HMRC: As a licensing body, we are required to signpost first-time hackney carriage and private hire licence applicants to HMRC guidance about their potential tax obligations and obtain confirmation that they are aware of the guidance before considering the application.
 Where the application is not a first-time application (a renewed application) we must, before considering the application, obtain confirmation from HMRC that the applicant has completed a tax check.

 We use gov.uk for driving licence verification checks via the DVLA.
 We may also rely on a number of exemptions, which allow us to share information without needing to comply with all the rights and obligations under the Data Protection Act 2018.
 Please refer to the Kent and Medway Information Agreement for further details on our sharing arrangements.

 Some limited information such as licensee names and associated badge or licence numbers, together with the status and expiry dates of those licences may be made publicly available, in accordance with the Town and Police Clauses Act 1847 and Local Government (Miscellaneous Provisions) Act 1976, as applicable.
 We will never publish your home address online, or in a publicly available register which is held at our offices for inspection.